guettli/python-tips/README.md

 BTW, [pytest caching](https://docs.pytest.org/en/stable/cache.html) allows you the re-run only the failed tests.

+[pytest parametrize](https://docs.pytest.org/en/stable/parametrize.html) is handy.
+It helps you to write concise tests.

 ## Directory/File Layout

 Concerning tests, I like this layout: